Should you include a sewer line inspection?

 Sewer scope inspections look for:

-• Large Trees & Roots – is one of the most common causes of sewer pipe damage.
-Root growth in ans aeound the pipe is a major problem that needs to be addressed.
-Pipe cleaning is only a bandaid and most likely will need repairs1.
+• Large Trees and Roots – are one of the most common causes of sewer pipe damage.
+Root growth in and around the pipe is a major problem that needs to be addressed.
+Pipe cleaning is only a bandaid and most likely will need repairs.

 • Movement – If the soil around a house seems to have shifted, the pipe may have been affected.
 If it has moved, it could have broken or become bent and damaged, which may require a costly repair.